bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 **I'm currently using Bonita BPM 6.x.
 Will 7.x be a big change?**

-Bonita BPM 7.x provides [new and improved features](new-features.md), including the UI designer for creating application pages and forms.
+Bonita BPM 7.x provides new and improved features, including the [UI Designer](ui-designer-overview.md) for creating application pages and forms, as well as [contracts and context](contracts-and-contexts.md) to create a clear split between the process logic, the data, and the user views.
 You will also find lots of familiar features, which continue to work as they did in 6.x.

 **Tell me about the documentation.**

 We're continually updating the documentation.
-There are four main information categories: Application and process design, Installation, Administration, and Development.
+There are four main information categories: Application and process design, Installation, Portal administration, and Development.

 **Tell me about using Bonita BPM.**